ue bot icon

 • Not only do we want the same item more when it is scarce, we want it most when we are in competition for it.

-• As a general rule, whenever the dust settles and we find losers looking and speaking like winners (and vice-versa), we should be especially wary of the conditions that kicked up the dust – in the present case, open competition for a scarce resource.
+• As a general rule, whenever the dust settles, and we find losers looking and speaking like winners (and vice-versa), we should be especially wary of the conditions that kicked up the dust – in the present case, open competition for a scarce resource.

-• Knowing that causes and workings of scarcity pressures may not be sufficient to protect us from them because knowing is a cognitive thing, and cognitive processes are suppressed by our emotional reaction to scarcity.
+• Knowing the causes and workings of scarcity pressures may not be sufficient to protect us from them because knowing is a cognitive thing, and cognitive processes are suppressed by our emotional reaction to scarcity.
 In fact, this may be the reason for the great effectiveness of scarcity tactics.

 • The joy is not in experiencing a scarce commodity but in possessing It is important that we not confuse the two.
 Whenever we confront the scarcity pressure surrounding some item, we must also confront the question of what it is we want from the item.
 If the answer is that we want the thing for the social, economic, or psychological benefits of possessing something rare, then, fine; scarcely pressures will give us a good indication of how much we would want to pay for it – the less available it is, the more valuable to us it will be.
 But very often we don’t want a thing purely for the sake of owning it.
-We want it, instead for its utility value; We want to eat it or drink it or touch it or hear it or drive it or otherwise use it.
+We want it, instead, for its utility value; We want to eat it or, drink it or, touch it or, hear it or, drive it or otherwise use it.
 In such cases, it is vital to remember that scarce things do not taste or feel or sound or ride or work any better because of their limited availability.

 • We need to calm ourselves and regain a rational perspective.
 Once that is done, we can move to the second stage by asking ourselves why we want the item under consideration.
 If the answer is that we want it primarily for the purpose of owning it, then we should use its availability to help gauge how much we want to spend for it.
-However, if the answer is that we want it primarily for its function (that is we want something good to drive, drink, eat, etc.), then we must remember that the item under consideration will function equally well whether scarce or plentiful.
+However, if the answer is that we want it primarily for its function (that is, we want something good to drive, drink, eat, etc.), then we must remember that the item under consideration will function equally well, whether scarce or plentiful.

 Epilogue

-• Where we are rushed, stressed, uncertain, indifferent, distracted, or fatigued, we tend to focus on less of the information available to us.
+• When we are rushed, stressed, uncertain, indifferent, distracted, or fatigued, we tend to focus on less of the information available to us.
 When making decisions under these circumstances, we often revert to the rather primitive but necessary single piece of good evidence approach.
 All this leads to a jarring insight: With the sophisticated mental apparatus we have used to build world eminence as a species, we have created an environment so complex, fast-paced, and information-laden that we must increasingly deal with it in the fashion of the animals we long ago transcended.

 • Because technology can evolve much faster than we can, our natural capacity to process information is likely to be increasingly inadequate to handle the surfeit of change, choice, and challenge that is characteristic of modern life.
 More and more frequently, we will find ourselves in the position of the lower animals – with a mental apparatus that is unequipped to deal thoroughly with the intricacy and richness of the outside environment.
-Unlike the animals, whose cognitive powers have always been relatively deficient, we have created our own deficiency by constructing a radically more complex world.
+Unlike animals, whose cognitive powers have always been relatively deficient, we have created our own deficiency by constructing a radically more complex world.
 But the consequences of our new deficiency are the same as that of the animal’s long-standing one.
 When making a decision, we will less frequently enjoy the luxury of fully considered analysis of the total situation but will revert increasingly to focus on a single, usually reliable feature of it…When those single features are truly reliable, there is nothing inherently wrong with the shortcut approach of narrowed attention and automatic response to a particular piece of information.
 The problem comes when something causes the normally trustworthy cues to counsel us poorly, to lead us to erroneous actions and wrongheaded decisions.